ipanagiotopoulos/InternshipsTracker/README.md

  The most import details of this dockerfile are the last 6 steps.

+  **1.COPY requirements.txt /reqs/**

+ Copy the requirements in order to install all our dependencies in the python environment.

- **1.RUN pip install -r /reqs/requirements.txt**
+ **2.RUN pip install -r /reqs/requirements.txt**

- All our requirements are being installed in the container
+ All our requirements are being installed in the container.

- **2.RUN pip install django-phonenumber-field[phonenumbers]**
+ **3.RUN pip install django-phonenumber-field[phonenumbers]**

- django-phonenumber is a special dependency for mobile phone validation which we use in our Django application
+ django-phonenumber is a special dependency for mobile phone validation which we use in our Django application.

- **3.COPY ./internships_tracker /appinternships**
+ **4.COPY ./internships_tracker /appinternships**

- copy the workspace of our django project to the container
+ Copy the workspace of our django project to the container.

- **4.RUN chmod +x /appinternships/hua_intern_init.sh**
+ **5.RUN chmod +x /appinternships/hua_intern_init.sh**

-  give permission to run our script into the container
+  Give permission to run our script into the container.

-  **5.CMD /appinternships/hua_intern_init.sh**
+  **6.CMD /appinternships/hua_intern_init.sh**

   Execute the script in order to run the stack with our migrations.